noamjgal/Cellular-Transport-IL/README.md

-# NUR
+# Cellular Transpport IL
+Analysis of a publicly available dataset on Israel National Transport Behavior based on aggregated cellular data collected during 2018-2019.

-Collection of scripts for data analytics at the Negev Urban Research Laboratory
+This project is focused on a zone of interest in Beer Sheva and is conducted for the Negev Urban Research Laboratory.